-The source is associated with an optical counterpart classified as a galaxy in SDSS, and there is also a Fermi $\gamma$-ray source associated \citep{2015ApJS..217....2M}.
-The source was discarded as a milli-lens because of the high SBR (${\gg}4$) observed at K-band.
-Also, a new component C between region A and B appears in the new EVN C-band image (Fig.~\ref{fig:J0203}), and region A and B both extend towards each other.
-This is highly indicative of the source being a CSO and thus also another reason to reject the source as a milli-lens candidate.
-The redshift listed in \cite{2015ApJS..217....2M} is $z=0.76$, while \cite{2015ApJ...810...14A} list it at $z=0.96$ (spectroscopic, originally in \citet{2012ApJ...748...49S}) and categorise it as FSRQ based on optical classification.
+The source is associated with an optical counterpart classified as a galaxy in SDSS, and there is also a \textit{Fermi} $\gamma$-ray source associated \citep{2015ApJS..217....2M}.
+The source was discarded as a milli-lens because of the high SBR (${\gg}$\,4) observed at K-band.
+Also, a new component C between region A and B appears in the new EVN C-band image (Fig.~\ref{fig:J0203}), and regions A and B slightly extend towards each other.
+This is highly indicative of the source being a CSO, although not enough to reject the source based on criterion \ref{item1}.
+The redshift listed in \cite{2015ApJS..217....2M} is $z=0.76$, while \cite{2015ApJ...810...14A} list it at $z=0.96$ \citep[spectroscopic, originally in][]{2012ApJ...748...49S} and categorise it as FSRQ based on optical classification.
+The magnitude listed in SDSS is 21.84 at r-band.
 The NVSS image shows two sources separated by $\sim$1\,\arcmin.
 In the MOJAVE survey \citep{2018ApJS..234...12L}, there is a source about 0.7\,\arcmin away from J0203+3041 with the same B1950 source identifier, which is probably why these MOJAVE data are falsely listed on the Astrogeo webpage for J0203+3041.
 This other source is also listed at $z=0.76$ and is categorised as BL Lac object \citep{2015ApJ...810...14A}.
-We decide to adopt a value of $z=0.96$ for J0203+3041.
+We decided to adopt a value of $z=0.96$ for J0203+3041.
 Then, the linear distance between components is $\sim$322\,pc.
 The spectra of both components are steep.
-The variability is ${\gg}20\,\%$/yr between the two close S-band epochs, but is otherwise observed to be between 10 and 30\,\%/yr.
-While the morphology and the spectra are very suggestive of a CSO, the variability is too high to classify as such.
-The source is more likely a core-jet system, which are also more likely to be $\gamma$-bright.
-However, in \cite{2024ApJ...961..240K}, three out of the 79 bona-fide CSOs are also detected in $\gamma$-rays, most likely originating from the radio lobes.
+The variability is $\gg$\,20\,\%/yr between the two close S-band epochs but is otherwise observed to be between 10 and 30\,\%/yr.
+While the morphology and the spectra are suggestive of a CSO, the variability is too high to classify as such.
+The source is more likely a core-jet system, which is also more likely to be $\gamma$-bright.
+However, we note that in \cite{2024ApJ...961..240K}, three out of the 79 bona-fide CSOs are also detected in $\gamma$-rays, most likely originating from the radio lobes.

-\subsection{J0210-2213 (0207-224)}
+\subsubsection{J0210-2213 (0207-224)}